wp-plugins/ad-injection/readme.txt

 == Changelog ==

+= 1.2.0.7 =
+* Tested on WordPress 3.3.
+* Put mfunc code block on one line.

 = 1.2.0.6 =
 * Fix problem with debug output.
 * Reduce memory on admin side for blogs with large numbers of tags.